HarshaStrix/HarshaStrixLauncher/README.md

 # HarshaStrix Launcher
 ## Description
-* HarshaStrix is a simple chrome extension which serves as a quick launcher for my portfolio website and multiple social media accounts.
+* HarshaStrix Launcher is a simple chrome extension which serves as a quick launcher for my portfolio website and multiple social media accounts.

 ## Author
 * Sree Harsha - aka [HarshaStrix][website]